 - This project will work on upgrading the community area so the arena can be utilised for more community events.
 It is proposed that a shelter will be built with a concrete floor so spectators can have cover from the weather.
 This covered area will also be used as a canteen area.
 Pool fencing will be erected around the community area, therefore fencing off spectators and competitors and animals and to assist in keeping children from traffic.

 - Prairie Fire Shed Fit Out - $3647.00

-- To purchase storage sleving for shed, levelling of site, water tank installation, purchase of office equipment and furniture.
-The Prairie Community as well as outlaying areas will benefit from this project as well as the Hughenden Community as Prairie act of back up to this brigade.
+- To purchase storage sleeving for shed, levelling of the site, water tank installation, purchase of office equipment and furniture.
+The Prairie Community, as well as outlying areas, will benefit from this project as well as the Hughenden Community as Prairie act of back up to this brigade.